Nutrunity

 Amongst other minerals including calcium, sodium, phosphorus, potassium and sulphur, magnesium form part of the macrominerals.
 While minerals such as: boron, chromium, copper, iron, manganese, selenium and zinc are called trace minerals.

-What is a difference between a Macro Mineral and a Trace Mineral?
+What is the difference between a Macro Mineral and a Trace Mineral?

 A macromineral should have a preponderant place in the diet (usually above 100 µg) and a trace mineral in infinitesimal quantity; although, It would be wrong to think that one is more important than the other.